In this article, I describe how you can combine linocut with clay to make reliefs.

 Combining decoration techniques

-In bowl B, 2 techniques are combined: the relief technique and sgraffito combined with stencil technique.
+In bowl B, 2 techniques are combined: the relief technique and sgraffito combined with the stencil technique.
 The lizards are walking in a circle and the background is decorated with leaves.

 What is your favourite decoration technique?
 Tell me in the comment box below.